Definition: APA Citation

 Recommended: Harvard Referencing

-Using the APA citation style for science writings like psychology and social sciences is great because it ensures that sources and information in these research papers are presented in a consistent format.
+Using the APA citation style for scientific papers like psychology and social sciences is great because it ensures that sources and information in these research papers are presented in a consistent format.
 This consistent form is particularly useful because the topics covered in the sciences are usually complex and multifaceted.
 Historically, the APA style was designed to standardize the process of scientific writing.

-The basic format of APA citation requires an in-text citation and a citation in the reference list, which is usually at the end of an academic writing like a dissertation.
+The basic format of APA citation requires an in-text citation and a citation in the reference list, which can be found at the end of a piece of academic writing such as a dissertation.
 The in-text citation uses the author’s last name and publication year, for example: (Howard, 2010).
 We have also provided numerous other examples of APA style citation below.

 APA Citations in Your Thesis